tonianev/Titanic-Survival-by-Demographic/README.md

 https://public.tableau.com/profile/toni.anev#!/vizhome/TitanicSurvivalFinal/Story1

 # Summary:
 The provided Titanic dataset contains the personal and overall demographic information of 891 individuals that were aboard the Titanic.
-Using this information I aim to visualize to the reader the demographic distribution of the individuals as well as their survival rate.
-During the evacuation of the sinking ship women and children were given preference significantly skewing the survivor demographic.
-This notion can be seen in nearly every demographical subset of the 891 individual sample.
+Using this information, I aim to explore and visualize the demographic distribution of all passangers aboard the ship as well as their survival rate.

 # Design:
-Initially I wanted to get a good overall visual of the way the data was distributed between each variable.
-Thus, my initial story was more exploratory in nature and was looking to brainstorm which relationships would be most interesting to explore.
-After receiving feedback it was clear to me that the common theme in the data set was survival.
-For the final story I wanted to begin from a more general starting point and guide the user through some of the survival demographics in the dataset.
-Therefore, I made the first slide a separation between survivors and non-survivors, after which I split the survivors by gender.
+Initially, I wanted to get a good overall visual of the way the data was distributed across each variable and spent a fair amount of time brainstorming which relationships would be most interesting to explore.
+After gathering a substantial amount of peer feedback it became clear to me that the most interesting theme in the dataset was rate of survival.
+Thus, I made sure the very first slide the viewer saw was a clear separation between survivor and non-survivor count followed by a gender split of the survivors.
 I used Tableau’s treemap visualization for this because I felt it was well suited to convey the sample size difference between the two variables.
 The next slides showed the average male and female survivor count based on embark location, survivor counts by age group and the average survivor count by ticket class.
 For these graphs I once again filtered the sample by gender to add some interactivity and extra information to the graphs.

 # References:
 https://www.kaggle.com/c/titanic